 The bygone era has the glamour of its own.
 Victorian era fits the bill to the tee.
 It is no less than sheer opulence and royalty.
 Sophistication is to be found in every nook and corner.
 Royals and wealthy people of the Victorian period loved the presence of exuberant furniture and accessories in their homes.
 It was not at all minimal- large and artistic interior décor were part and parcel of Victorian lifestyle.
 Lavish maximalism is just the right word that defined stylistic designing and décor of the 19th century when Queen Victoria reigned as the revered queen of England.

 In the current interior designing scenario going back to the past is becoming a craze.
 Yes, Victorian interior designing is becoming a fashionable choice both for the interior designers and their clients.
-Put in a dash of interesting pieces such as ornately carved wooden furniture, sash windows, fireplaces in cast iron, ceiling medallions or tall baseboards to bring an authentic touch of the past decades.
+Put in a dash of interesting pieces such as ornately carved sunmica or wooden veneers furniture, sash windows, fireplaces in cast iron, ceiling medallions or tall baseboards to bring an authentic touch of the past decades.
 Victorian romanticism in designing is definitely enjoyable but overdoing it can be a spoilsport.
 Keep attention to detailing but never to forget that it is an era of urban lifestyle where romanticism needs to strike a fine balance with urbanity.

 Image Credits: Pinterest

-The Victorian Feel and Vibe
+A: The Victorian Feel and Vibe

 Detailed décor with ornately crafted furniture, rich textiles, bright and exotic oil paintings, Persian style rugs and nitty-gritty is the characteristic of the style that decorated royal household and wealthy people.
 It is not an uphill task to emulate the feel of a Victorian home.
 Such homes had a character.
 Most of the home décor stuff was hand-made and exquisitely made by the skilled artisans of the period.
 It can be replicated by blending the modern with the bygone.
 The magical blend of the old style with the new can be achieved easily.